Confirm diagnosis in at-risk fetuses or those with ultrasonographic features consistent with achondroplasia.

 Polymerase Chain Reaction/Fluorescence Monitoring

-Fetal Specimen: Two T-25 flasks at 80% confluency of cultured amniocytes.
-If the client is unable to culture amniocytes, this can be arranged by contacting ARUP Client Services at (800) 522-2787.
-Or amniotic fluid.
+If the client is unable to culture amniocytes or CVS, this can be arranged by contacting ARUP Client Services at (800) 522-2787.

-AND Maternal Specimen: Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).
+AND maternal whole blood specimen: Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).

-Cultured Amniocytes: Fill flasks with culture media.
-Transport two T-25 flasks at 80% confluency of cultured amniocytes.
+Cultured amniocytes AND cultured CVS: Transport two T-25 flasks at 80 percent confluency filled with culture media.
 Backup cultures must be retained at the client's institution until testing is complete.

-AND Maternal Specimen: Transport 3 mL whole blood.
+Maternal Whole Blood Specimen: Transport 3 mL whole blood.
 (Min: 1 mL)